 Elections in Uganda are coming up in February and March.
 I joined the US State Department’s Smart Traveler Enrollment Program (STEP) and have received several election-related security messages for US citizens.
 The safari doesn’t reach Uganda until March, so we’ll miss most of the election hubbub.

 Uganda general elections are held on February 18 with local elections between February 24 and March 10.
 During Uganda’s general electoral period from February through March, the US State Department is urging US citizens to exercise “caution”.
-They recommend avoiding polling centers and crowded gatherings like political rallies and demonstrations.
+They always recommend avoiding polling centers and crowded gatherings, especially political rallies and demonstrations.

 Nine candidates are running for president, but there are three main contenders: